mgreenig/ClusterSupport/README.md

 ![Example elbow plot](https://github.com/mgreenig/ClusterSupport/raw/master/docs/artwork/example_elbow_plot.png)

-The `gap_statistic()` method is another function that can be used to optimise hyperparameters.
+The `gap_statistic()` method is another function can be used to optimise hyperparameters.
-It calculates the [gap statistic](https://statweb.stanford.edu/~gwalther/gap) and its standard errors across a range of hyperparameter values.
+It calculates the [gap statistic](https://statweb.stanford.edu/~gwalther/gap) and its standard error across a range of hyperparameter values.
 For example, to optimise the number of clusters used in K-means clustering, we call the following:

 ``` python